There’s An Alternative To Scrapping Aerospace Parts

 Customers don’t expect you to be perfect.
 They do expect you to fix things when they go wrong. ~ Donald Porter, Former VP of British Airways

 Lead times from the OEM are notoriously long.
-Parts that have a 120+ day lead time for an OEM are typically filled within two weeks with a DER Repair from ACP.
+Parts that have a 120+ day lead time for an OEM are typically filled within two weeks with a DER Repair.
 In one-tenth of the time you will have a fully functional part, approved by the FAA, and you can return to business as usual.
 The question is, how?

 The most difficult position you can find yourself in when it comes to customer service is a delay due to circumstances beyond your control.
 It’s one of the most frustrating and common scenarios when working solely with OEM aerospace components.
 “We’re waiting for that part to arrive,” just doesn’t cut it.